-The road network of Kyrgyzstan is composed of 34,000 km of roads which include 18,810 km of public roads and 15,190 km of private-industrial - with restrictive access roads.
+Road is the main transport mode in Kyrgyzstan.
+The road network of Kyrgyzstan is composed of 34,000 km of roads, which include 18,800 km of public roads and 15,190 km of privateindustrial routes with restrictive access roads.
 Public roads are composed of:

-- 4,163 km of international roads
+- 4,160 km of international roads

-- 5,678 km of republican roads
+- 5,680 km of republican roads

-- 8969 km of local roads
+- 8,970 km of local roads

 38% of all roads are asphalt and black gravel pavement, 53% are gravel pavement and 9% are earth roads.
-The condition of roads is a major challenge for the development of the country.
+The condition of the roads is a major challenge for the development of the country.
 The maintenance of roads is the subject of the great majority of IFIs financed transport project in the country.

-Two thirds of the 4,300 km of the country's roads surveyed in 2005 were in a poor condition.
+In 2009, out of 35.8 M tonnes transported, 34.5 M tonnes of freight were carried by road, representing a share of 95%.
+The total truck fleet comprised 52,000 trucks in 2011.
+Two thirds of the 4,300 km of the roads surveyed in 2005 were in a poor condition.
 One fifth of the surveyed roads attained the stage of destruction, at which it is almost impossible to restore asphalt pavement.